antonkulaga/species-graph/README.md

 KNOWN ISSUES
 ------------

-Sometimes GraphDB has misterios heap memory errors which dissapear when you rerun your query
+In very rare cases there might be GraphDB memory and query errors